-Whenever possible, the headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact Finlay Community School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
-This will be reviewed after six months.
+Whenever possible, the headteacher or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable, refer them to this policy and remind them to act in accordance with it.
+For complainants who excessively contact the school causing a significant level of disruption, we may: